Yashppatil1/localrepo/README.md

-# this is my local repo .I am currently in main and basic branch.
+# This is the basic and main branch